IngeliseH/AlphaFragment/docs/usage_guide.rst

 Usage Guide
 ===========

-This section provides a guide to using the AlphaFragment package.
+This section provides a quick start guide to using the AlphaFragment package.
 This workflow demonstrates how to process protein data from a CSV file, identify domains, fragment proteins, and visualize the results.
+For a more thorough guide with explanations of how the package works and different options available, refer to `AlphaFragment usage guide.ipynb <AlphaFragment_usage_guide.ipynb>`_.

 Workflow
 ----------------------------